English Votive Style: 1470s–1510: Growth

 The Eton Choirbook represents the three phases of development of the votive style.
 The first phase, from around the 1470s when Richard Hygons began to flourish, is non-imitative, with contrast being achieved by alternating sections of voices.
 Hygons' Salve regina is based on the caput cantus firmus, which suggests that the early mass Missa caput that inspired continental composer was written by an Englishman.
 William Horwood and Gilbert Banester also gained prominence in the 1470s and are part of the same phase.
 Edward IV, a profligate, continued Henry VI's large investments into choral music by appointing Banester as a "king's servant" and later the Master of the Choristers of the Chapel Royal in 1471 and 1478.
 Edward also provided Banester corrodies for two abbeys.

 The second phase has an increased use of imitation, cantus firmus techniques and frequent cross-relations, the latter of which would become a hallmark of Tudor music.
 John Browne, a composer who was appointed as a scholar of Eton at the age of 14, produced a Stabat mater with a high degree of word painting: "Crucifige!
 Crucifige!" is written in a way to mimic cries from a crowd.
-Browne's O Maria salvatoris has 8 voice parts (which was ahead for its time) and was regarded highly enough to be the first antiphon of the Eton Choirbook, and Stabat iuxta has unusual TTBB scoring with dense cluster chords.
+Browne's O Maria salvatoris has 8 voice parts (which was ahead for its time) was regarded highly enough to be the first antiphon of the Eton Choirbook, and Stabat iuxta has unusual TTBB scoring with dense cluster chords.
 Richard Davy's music shares characteristics of the second phase with Browne's oeuvre, including a certain lack of Landini sixths that were more common during the early half of the 15th century during the contenance angloise.
 Davy's O Domine caeli terraesque contains many cross-relations for dramatic effect.
 Walter Lambe, another scholar of Eton, contributed music of the second phase to St George's Chapel in the 1480s and 1490s and his works are well represented in the Eton choirbook and Caius choirbook.